Sustainable Fashion: How to Reduce your Environmental Impact

 The fashion industry is one of the most polluting industries in the world.
 Not only has fast fashion been an ongoing trend, but a majority of consumers are not aware of the longevity that each piece of clothing entails.

-There are solutions that already exist to encourage sustainable consumption, and changing our consumption model is more realistic than we think.
+There are solutions that already exist to encourage sustainable consumption and optimize our carbon footprint.
+Changing our consumption model is more realistic than we think.
 Here are seven eco-tips that can be useful if you want to become more sustainable:

 1. Choose Organic or Recycled Fabric